• Skip to content

 3. Young Adults

-Young adults are that group of young people who have transitioned into adulthood.
+Young adults are those who have transitioned into adulthood.
 Newly out of school and new to the workforce.

-Many have young families, are struggling with finances and trying to figure out how marriage works.
+Many have young families, are struggling with finances, and are trying to figure out how marriage works.

 Support this group by creating programs and events that cater to their interests and needs.